How to Stop Blaming Others Once and For All

 Stop Blaming Others and Start Taking Back Your Power

-Being blamed for something can happen before you know it, caught in a heated exchange.
-But when we react defensively, it feeds into the drama, keeping us caught up in the blame game.
+Being blamed for something can happen before you know it, especially caught in a heated exchange.
+When we react defensively, it feeds into the drama, keeping us caught up in the blame game.
 Our urge to stand up for ourselves feels necessary to prove we’re not wrong, but reacting this way often pulls us further into chaos, making it harder to step back and see what’s really happening.

 FAQs About How to Stop Blaming Others